Liverpool Corporation Waterworks: Development

 The second half of the twentieth century was marked by a number of legislative attempts to address the problems of the water industry.
-Pollution from sewage was a particular problem, and although the concept of discharge licensing had been introduced by the Rivers (Prevention of Pollution) Act 1951 and a similar Act in 1961, the Working Party on Sewage Disposal, which reported in 1970, concluded that there were over 3,000 sewage treatment works in England and Wales which were performing inadequately.
+Pollution from sewage was a particular problem, and although the concept of discharge licensing had been introduced by the Rivers (Prevention of Pollution) Act 1951 (14 & 15 Geo.
+6. c.
+64) and a similar act of Parliament, the Rivers (Prevention of Pollution) Act 1961 (9 & 10 Eliz.
+2. c.
+50), the Working Party on Sewage Disposal, which reported in 1970, concluded that there were over 3,000 sewage treatment works in England and Wales which were performing inadequately.
 There was little incentive to invest in sewage treatment works, and in many areas the rapid increases in population had resulted in rivers becoming grossly polluted.
 Pollution of the Mersey estuary was particularly bad, with raw sewage from a population of around one million emanating from Liverpool and from Birkenhead on the opposite bank of the Mersey entering the river, supplemented by industrial discharges from Runcorn and Widnes.
 In 1971 a Steering Committee on Pollution of the Mersey Estuary was set up, to which consulting engineers reported in 1974 on possible sites for sewage treatment works.

-The Water Act 1973 had focused on providing a single unifying body with responsibility for all water-related function within a river basin or series of river basins.
+The Water Act 1973 (c.
+37) had focused on providing a single unifying body with responsibility for all water-related function within a river basin or series of river basins.
 It established ten regional water authorities, which would have responsibility for water supply, sewage treatment, and river quality.
 In Liverpool's case, the functions of water supply and sewerage passed to the North West Water Authority, although only the main sewers, treatment works and outfalls were covered by the legislation, so the smaller sewers remained the city's responsibility.
 There were issues with the new structures, as a single authority responsible for river quality and sewage treatment was unlikely to prosecute itself for breaches in quality.
 It also became obvious that the industry suffered from ageing infrastructure and chronic under-investment.
-The Conservative Party of the time saw privatisation as a means to solve the funding gap, and under the terms of the Water Act 1989, the North West Water Authority became North West Water plc, a water and sewerage company, with the river quality functions passing to the National Rivers Authority.
+The Conservative Party of the time saw privatisation as a means to solve the funding gap, and under the terms of the Water Act 1989 (c.
+15), the North West Water Authority became North West Water plc, a water and sewerage company, with the river quality functions passing to the National Rivers Authority.
 North West Water merged with Norweb in 1995 to become United Utilities.